UKDynasty/ukdynasty.github.io/_posts/2016-12-26-britannia-bowl-big-ben-brown-off.md

 The underlying reason for all of this is the difference in points per yard for each position: 0.04 per QB passing yard, 0.1 per receiving yard.

 So, it may be obvious, but if you've got the receiver in a matchup against their QB, then you want long TD passes, and lots of them.

+**Britannia Bowl latest score:** Gateshead Spartans 115.1 - 123.4 Coventry Eagles.
+Only one player is left to play: the Spartans' Golden Tate, in the early hours tonight.
+It's gonna be mighty close.